 At this same time, the condo I lived in had redesigned its gym, and I convinced management to add a spin bike.
 But what can you do with a spin bike and no instructor?
 I downloaded apps and watched YouTube videos, but no good solution existed at the time.

 Fast-forward to the suburbs and a house with room for exercise equipment.
 One day, soon after we moved in, I scrolled down on Facebook and noticed that several of my friends had “liked” the Peloton Cycle page.
 I asked those friends about it, but no one had purchased a bike, yet everyone agreed it was a brilliant concept: a state-of-the-art bike with spin classes live on or demand.
 The bike, however, comes with a hefty price tag ($1995 plus $250 delivery, plus a $39 per month subscription).

 After gawking at the price tag again and doing the math, MacGyver kicked in.
 I downloaded the Peloton app to my iPad, free at the time, and investigated.
-Currently, Peloton offers almost 4,000 on-demand rides, ranging from 5 minutes to 75 minutes.
+Currently, Peloton offers more than 5,000 on-demand rides, ranging from 5 minutes to 75 minutes.
 Additionally, you can find about eleven live classes on any given day, beginning at 6:00 am and as late as 8:30 pm.
 My favorite rides are themed, covering everything from One Hit Wonders to Adele.

 After reading review after review on my trusted Amazon.com, I found a bike, with few bells and whistles, yet hundreds of recent positive reviews.
 Over a year later, I have no complaints.

 Note: as an Amazon affiliate, I get a small fee whenever you make a purchase from one of my links.
 I only write about products I use and love.